pudly/schmopera-hugo/content/articles/blo-s-electrifying-rape-of-lucretia-a-revelation.md

 This production of _The Rape of Lucretia_ was presented as one of BLO's now-signature installation operas: in this case, much of the action was concentrated on a relatively small circle in the center of the Arts for Humanity Epicenter building.
 The audience was seated surrounding the circle on three sides, which in pretty much all situations would give the singers absolutely nowhere to hide.
 At first, one would probably question the wisdom of such an arrangement of the audience and the action, considering that the work almost does not demand such an approach.

 However, the effect essentially heightened the drama already present in the work.
 Putting the people in the front rows closer to the action does come with its share of acoustical problems for sure, but it also gives an immediacy to the action that likely would have been lost in the traditional proscenium arrangement.
 It is also fortunate that the Arts for Humanity Epicenter has two levels to work with, as this allowed stage director Sarna Lapine to experiment with height in her staging.
-This was used to great effect, and her placement of the singers at various points in the show amplified the opera's theme of the use (and abuse) of power--something that is indispensable when staging a work like this in the #MeToo era.
+This was used to great effect, and her placement of the singers at various points in the show amplified the opera's theme of the use (and abuse) of power - something that is indispensable when staging a work like this in the #MeToo era.

 <figure data-type="image">{{% md %}}{{% /md %}}